EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 These hours are subject to change.
 The most up-to-date office hour times and locations are available on the Calendar page of the course website.
 We have a combination of in-person and remote options: each office hour will have a room number, Zoom link, or both listed.

 * Homework Party: Mondays 5 PM - 7 PM @ Cory 400
-* Professor Waller: Monday 9 AM - 10 AM @ Cory 514
+* Professor Dimakis:

 ## Homework Party
 We offer homework party on Mondays 5 PM - 7 PM in Cory 400 where you can ask questions about the problem sets and labs.
 Typically, two TAs will staff homework party each week.
-Homework party will start on January 27th.
+Homework party will start on September 1st.

 ## Grading